How to Take Stock of Your Career Capital for Growth

 Here is what I do in my coaching sessions: inquire into the client’s past experience, break down into building blocks, and expand the mind for possibilities.
 It always works well and gives good outcome, but I felt that, to get more benefit from it, we need more time and space for thinking.

-This is why I created a worksheet, which you can download for free at my website: With this, people can do a self-discovery first, and come to my coaching sessions with a much better understanding of their career capital.
+This is why I created a worksheet, which you can request for free by contacting me: With this, people can do a self-discovery first, and come to my coaching sessions with a much better understanding of their career capital.
 Building on top of such understanding will give us a much more productive session.

 This also means, use this worksheet, you can now kind of coach yourself.
 Of course, it’s not exactly the same as working with a coach, and this is the part of work you can do better than a coach – Self Discovery.
 But whether or not you eventually meet a coach, this will offer you a lot of benefits.